Matthew Reilly: Career

 Reilly wrote his first book, Contest, at the age of 19, and self-published it in 1996.
 It was rejected by every major publisher in Australia, leading him to self-publish 1,000 copies using a bank loan.
 He was discovered when Cate Paterson, a commissioning editor from Pan Macmillan, found a self-published copy of Contest in a bookstore.
 Pan Macmillan signed Reilly to a two-book deal.
 He wrote his second book, Ice Station, while studying at the University of New South Wales.
 It was quickly picked up by publishers in the US, UK and Germany.
-He has since sold over 7.5 million copies of his books worldwide, in over 20 languages.
+He has since sold over 8 million copies of his books worldwide, in over 20 languages.
 Scarecrow and the Army of Thieves was the biggest-selling fiction title in Australia in 2011.
 Three more of Reilly's books have been the biggest-selling Australian titles of their years of release: Seven Ancient Wonders (2005), The Five Greatest Warriors (2009) and The Tournament (2013).
-A Sydney Morning Herald reviewer praised Reilly's writing for its bold action, but they criticized it for straining credulity and "frequent lapses in logic."
+A Sydney Morning Herald reviewer praised Reilly's writing for its bold action, but they criticised it for straining credulity and "frequent lapses in logic."

 In 2007, Reilly wrote a half-hour television script titled Literary Superstars.
 The script was picked up by Darren Star (Sex and the City) and bought by Sony Pictures for the ABC Network.
 Jenna Elfman signed on to play the lead role.
 The pilot episode was at the casting stage when the 2007–2008 Writers Guild of America strike began, paralyzing Hollywood.
 The pilot was placed on indefinite hiatus before ultimately being dropped by the ABC.

 In 2015, Reilly, in association with Benjamin Maio Mackay's Preachrs Podcast OnLine & OnStage, premiered an audio drama adaptation of Reilly's best-selling novel Ice Station.
 This was the first adaptation of his works outside of a literary format.
 Matthew Reilly’s Ice Station Live was performed in the Adelaide Fringe 2016 and piloted the first three episodes of a proposed full audio drama.
 As of January 2021, no further updates on the project have been announced.

 In 2017, he began to write a story that could be filmed on a moderate budget of around $15 million.
 This became the screenplay for Interceptor, whereby a female US Army captain at a US missile interceptor facility has to stop sixteen nuclear missiles aimed at sixteen American cities.
 The film uses one large set.
 Reilly collaborated with screenwriter Stuart Beattie (Pirates of the Caribbean, Collateral) whose efforts included partially rewriting but also introducing Reilly’s work to several producers and other film people in Los Angeles.
-This led, eventually, to Netflix funding the series with Reilly as first-time director, with filming being done in Sydney in early 2021 featuring Elsa Pataky in the lead role, with Australian Luke Bracey playing the villain; Pataky’s husband, actor Chris Hemsworth, is one of the movie's executive producers.
+This led, eventually, to Netflix funding the film with Reilly as first-time director, with filming being done in Sydney in early 2021 featuring Elsa Pataky in the lead role, with Australian Luke Bracey playing the villain; Pataky’s husband, actor Chris Hemsworth, is one of the movie's executive producers.
 The film was released in mid-2022 on Netflix.